-Measure the dimensions of the broadest part of your hips to find out the appropriate size.
+Measure the dimensions of the broadest part of your hips to identify the appropriate size.
 If the dimensions are between two sizes, the smaller size should be chosen if the user has slim thighs.
-The larger size should be chosen in the case of more sturdy thighs.
+The larger size should be chosen in case of more sturdy thighs.

 SAFEHIP® is easiest to put on by utilizing the shields as leverage and then pulling up around the waist.